 The Doctor of Nursing Practice (DNP), alongside the Ph.D. in Nursing, is the highest degree level a nurse can hold.
 Those who wish to enter the highest ranks in the Pediatric Nurse Practitioner (PNP) profession often pursue an online DNP degree to reach their goals.
 Prior to starting a pediatric nurse practitioner DNP, prospective students should hold either a BSN or MSN degree.
 In addition to this, an active and unencumbered nursing license is required, as well as some professional experience in the pediatric field.

 A pediatric nurse practitioner doctor of nursing practice (DNP) degree demonstrates a strong commitment to the study of pediatrics as well as nursing itself.
-It also signifies that you are leadership material and possess the expertise that is needed to drive change to improve the health and lives of children.
+It also signifies that you are a leadership material and possess the expertise that is needed to drive change to improve the health and lives of children.

 You’ll be able to have your choice of career opportunities once you’ve earned your DNP.
 You could work with the armed forces, in a public health setting, or with a primary care pediatric clinic.
 Because of your leadership skills, you could also work behind the scenes as a policymaker, department head, or educator.
 As an administrator, you could drive your organization forward.

 With several degree pathways to the pediatric nurse practitioner specialty, you may still wonder why you should choose the DNP route.
 Here are some key factors to consider.